 Ministry Apprenticeship Alliance with Phoenix Seminary

-Phoenix Seminary has agreed to work in cooridination with The Gospel Coalition Arizona by creating a Ministry Apprenticeship Alliance (MAA).
+Phoenix Seminary has agreed to work in coordination with TGC Arizona by creating a Ministry Apprenticeship Alliance (MAA).

 Seminaries are a gift to the church in many ways, but so much of what pastors and church leaders need to know about serving the church cannot be learned in a lab.
 We believe the education of future pastors requires real church experience.